Frisco Expungement & Nondisclosure Lawyers

 Under the 2025 Texas law changes, specific waiting periods now apply before you can petition for expungement:

-Class A and Class B Misdemeanors: 1 year from the date of arrest
+• Class A and Class B misdemeanors: 1 year from the date of arrest

-Felonies: 3 years from the date of arrest
+• For felony offenses: 3 years from the date of arrest

 Orders of Nondisclosure for Frisco Residents